Cooperative Minibatching in Graph Neural Networks: Introduction

 Very large GNN datasets necessitate storing the graph and node embeddings on slower storage mediums.
 To enable GNN training efficiently in such a setting, several techniques have been proposed~\citep{ginex2022, waleffe2022mariusgnn}.
 These studies assume that the graph and its features are stored on disks or SSDs and design their systems to reduce data transfers.
 The methods proposed in this paper directly apply to these settings by reducing bandwidth requirements, as seen in~\cref{secc:experiments}.

 A single epoch of full-batch GNN training requires computation proportional to the number of layers $L$ and the size of the graph.
-However, minibatch training requires more operations to process a single epoch due to repeating calculations in the $2$nd through $L$th layers.
+However, minibatch training requires more operations to process a single epoch due to repeating calculations in the $2$nd through $L$-th layers.
 As the batch size decreases, the number of repeated calculations increases.
 This is because the vertices and edges have to be processed each time they appear in the $L$-hop neighborhood.
 Thus, it is natural to conclude that using effectively larger batch sizes in GNNs reduces the number of computations and data accesses of an epoch in contrast to regular DNN models.
 Our contributions in this work utilizing this important observation can be listed as follows: \begin{compactitem} \item Investigate work vs. batch size relationship and present theorems stating the cost of processing a minibatch is a concave function of the batch size (\cref{th:work_monotonicity,th:overlap_monotonicity}). \item Utilize this relationship by combining data and intra-layer parallelism to process a minibatch across multiple PEs for reduced work (\cref{subsecc:cooperating_pes}), with identical global batch size.
-We call this new approach {\em Cooperative Minibatching}. \item Use the same idea to generate consecutive dependent minibatches to increase temporal vertex embedding access locality (\cref{subsecc:dependent_batches}).
-This approach can reduce the transfer amount of vertex embeddings up to $4\times$, without harming model convergence. \item Show that the two approaches are orthogonal.
-Together, the reduced work and decreased cache miss rates result in up to $1.64\times$ speedup over Independent Minibatching with identical global batch size. \end{compactitem}
+We call this new approach {\em Cooperative Minibatching}. \item Use the same idea to generate consecutive dependent minibatches to increase temporal vertex embedding access locality (\cref{subsecc:dependent_batches}). {\em Dependent Minibatching} can reduce the transfer amount of vertex embeddings up to $4\times$, without harming model convergence. \item Show that the two approaches are orthogonal.
+When combined, they result in up to $1.64\times$ speedup over Independent Minibatching with identical global batch size. \item Further show the applicability of Cooperative Minibatching to the subgraph sampling methods and prove that sampled subgraph density is a nondecreasing function of the batch size (\cref{th:subgraph_density_monotonicity}). \end{compactitem}